 Bangladesh, although secular according to its constitution, is 95% Moslem.
-Out of respect for the local culture, it is advisable for expat women to wear loose-fitting trousers and loose tops with sleeves.
+Out of respect for the local culture, it is advisable for expat women in Dhaka to wear loose-fitting trousers and loose tops with sleeves.
 You do not need to cover your head, but it’s good to always have a big shawl or scarf with you.
 It’s wise to dress modestly even if you go out jogging in a park: an expat woman who was jogging in leggings and a T-shirt was raped recently.

 Areas to avoid

-Most expats live in the northern suburbs of Gulshan, Baridhara and Banani, and the heavy traffic makes it difficult to go anywhere else.
+Most expats in Dhaka live in the northern suburbs of Gulshan, Baridhara and Banani, and the heavy traffic makes it difficult to go anywhere else.
 It’s wise to keep an eye on the news (you can see an online edition of one of the main English language newspapers here) as there is frequent political unrest.
 During hartals (general strikes) it is advisable to remain within the Gulshan-Baridhara-Banani area.

 Means of transport

-Few expats take buses or CNGs (the local equivalent of tuk-tuks) as these are very crowded and uncomfortable.
+Few expats in Dhaka take buses or CNGs (the local equivalent of tuk-tuks) as these are very crowded and uncomfortable.
 Driving is hazardous, the roads extremely busy, and traffic rules non-existent, so many expats employ a driver.
-Some expats take rickshaws, others don’t.
+Some expats in Dhaka take rickshaws, others don’t.
 There have been many handbag-snatching incidents where rickshaw passengers have been targeted: a motorbike or car will drive up very close, snatch your bag, and zoom off.
 Since zooming off is not easy in the usual traffic, these incidents generally occur at weekends or during hartals, when the roads are less busy.
 Many people say the rickshaw pullers are sometimes in league with the thieves.
 If you choose to use rickshaws, you should try to always use the same driver: they all have mobile phones and can be easily contacted.
 It’s a question of balancing freedom and safety…

-For health-related matters, most expats use the ICDDRB travel clinic, which also has a branch at the International School.
+For health-related matters, most expats in Dhaka use the ICDDRB travel clinic, which also has a branch at the International School.
 Dr Dawn Rees who works there is specialized in gynaecology and dermatology.
 She may refer you to the United or Apollo Hospitals.
 For delivery, expectant mothers generally go to Thailand or their home country: among other concerns, the caesarian section rate here is extremely high.
 For more information on the health situation in Bangladesh, see my Expatclic article here.

 Women’s Support Groups